JoHaHu/MolSim/submission/worksheet5/report.md

 ## Task 4 - Nano-scale flow simulation

 - Fixed Wall Particles: Enabled fixing positions of particles in the outer cuboids, ensuring they do not move but still exert forces on fluid particles.
-This works by adding an additional attribute for cuboids
+This works by adding an extra attribute for cuboids
 - In the position updating, only particles that are not fixed are considered and their positions updated.
 Therefore, the forces between wall and fluid particles still remain.
 - Thermostat Extension: Extended the thermostat to ignore total fluid velocity, calculating temperature using velocity